-No course may be added after the normal schedule adjustment period of a semester unless the instructor and department chairperson of the course give signed approval and the course addition is approved by the dean of the school in which the student is enrolled.
+Students may not add a course after the normal schedule adjustment period of a semester unless the instructor and department chairperson of the course give signed approval and the course addition is approved by the dean of the school in which the student is enrolled.
 Permission to add a course after the end of a semester will be given only in extraordinary circumstances and in no case more than four weeks after the end of the semester.